What Greta Thunberg and a San Franciscan soap-manufacturer can teach us about igniting change

-|One of my favourite examples of this comes from Method.
-Their mission is to make the world a cleaner, greener and more colourful place.
-They launched in 2000 in San Francisco, and are now selling soap in 40,000 locations globally.
+Another example comes from Method, who launched in 2000 in San Francisco, and are now selling soap in 40,000 locations globally.

 In 2015, Method made the decision to invest in building a manufacturing plant.
 To achieve their goal of having a positive impact on local communities, they set up the plant in Pullman, a community in Chicago with high unemployment rates.

 Setting up a manufacturing plant is not the most ‘sexy’ project for a team of innovators.
 And the project was going to be a long-term, financial and cultural investment.
 Then-GM of North America, Michelle Arnau’s job was to get everyone in their San Franciscan headquarters on board this change.